The Top Consideration When Purchasing A Full Body Harness

 When your life's on the line, bring dollar value into perspective.
 If your work regularly puts you at risk for a fall, you want to ensure that your harness is doing everything necessary to keep you safe.
 This makes spending a few hundred dollars on it worth every penny.

-Picking out a full-body harness can be overwhelming.
+Choosing a full-body safety harness can be overwhelming.
 There seems to be a harness for every occasion.
 We are here to help narrow down your search, focus your options, and select the most appropriate one for your needs.